Claire Curzan

-Claire Curzan (born June 30, 2004) is an American swimmer.
-She is a world junior record holder in the long course 50 meter freestyle and 100 meter butterfly and the short course 50 meter butterfly and 100 meter butterfly.
-She is an American record holder in the short course 50 meter backstroke and 50 meter butterfly and formerly held the American record in the 100 yard butterfly.
-As a 15-year-old at the 2019 World Junior Championships, she won medals in three individual events, silver in the 100 meter backstroke and bronze in the 50 meter and 100 meter butterfly.
-At the 2020 Summer Olympics she won a silver medal in the 4×100 meter medley relay for her contribution swimming the butterfly leg of the relay in the prelims and in her individual event, the 100 meter butterfly, she placed tenth.
+Claire Curzan (born June 30, 2004) is an American competitive swimmer and Olympian.
+Specialising in multiple events, she earned an Olympic silver medal in the 4×100 meter medley relay in the 2020 Summer Olympics by swimming the preliminary butterfly leg.
+She holds junior world records in the long course 50 meter freestyle and 100 meter butterfly and the short course 50 meter butterfly and 100 meter butterfly.
+She also holds American records in the short course 50 meter backstroke and 50 meter butterfly, and formerly held the American record in the 100 yard butterfly.
+She currently swims for the Virginia Cavaliers.

+Curzan was raised in Cary, North Carolina, and started swimming aged three.
+As a 15-year-old, she qualified for her first major international meet, the 2019 World Junior Championships.
+There, she won medals in three individual events: silver in the 100 meter backstroke, and bronze in the 50 meter and 100 meter butterfly.
 At the 2021 World Short Course Championships, she won bronze medals in the 50 meter butterfly and 100 meter butterfly.
 In 2022, she won a bronze medal in the 100 meter backstroke at the 2022 World Aquatics Championships and silver medals in the 50 meter backstroke and 200 meter backstroke as well as a bronze medal in the 100 meter backstroke at the 2022 World Short Course Championships.
+In 2024, she earned her first senior international individual gold medal, winning the 100 meter backstroke at the 2024 World Aquatics Championships.

 Early life and education

 Curzan was raised in Cary, North Carolina and started swimming when she was three years old.
 She graduated from Cardinal Gibbons High School in Raleigh, North Carolina in 2022.
 In October 2021, she committed to competing collegiately for Stanford University, where she started competing for the school team in the fall of 2022.
+In August 2023, she announced she was transferring to the University of Virginia, whose swim and dive team had won 3 consecutive NCAA championships.